Anti-establishment rocker holds key to reshaping Poland

 But any relationship between Kukiz‘15 and PiS lawmakers could still be fraught with tension.

-Liroy, who once dabbled in pornography production, is also a strong advocate of legalizing cannabis.
+Liroy, who once dabbled in pornography production, is also a strong advocate of legalising cannabis.
 In an interview in 2012, the rapper said he had been smoking it for over two decades.

 The 44-year-old father of four, who has legally changed his name to Piotr Liroy-Marzec, remains a cult figure among many younger Poles.
 Now he wants to champion their cause after eight years of governments led by the pro-market Civic Platform party.